MoeDreamAria/hard-to-find-osu-skins/README.md

-# hard to find osu skins
+# Hard to find osu skins

 ### if you have skins you wanna add to this list or any of the skins from [this playlist](https://www.youtube.com/playlist?list=PLhCpsjNxneK5jRgP5Gibx527VhO8wy_vD), please contact baron6060#6548 or chip#4111 on discord.